Boundary terms and on-shell action in Ricci-based gravity theories: the Hamiltonian formulation: Introduction

 There is one issue that has remained unsolved over all these years though, namely, the development of a well-defined Hamiltonian formulation for any RBG.
 The main pitfall behind lied on formal aspects, and mainly on establishing a well-defined variational principle for these theories.
-The point is that as far as one assumes fixed values of the fields at the boundaries of the volume over which the action is integrated, the boundaries terms, as the Gibbons-Hawking-York (GHY) term of GR, are removed, since variations of the connection turn out null at the boundaries.
+The problem has been extensively analysed in GR, where also some issues arise when considering null hypersurfaces \cite{Parattu:2015gga}, and new techniques have been developed over the last years \cite{Chakraborty:2016yna}.
+The point in RBG theories is that as far as one assumes fixed values of the fields at the boundaries of the volume over which the action is integrated, the boundaries terms, as the Gibbons-Hawking-York (GHY) term of GR, are removed, since variations of the connection turn out null at the boundaries.
 Nevertheless, the presence of such boundary terms have been shown for the case of Palatini $f(R)$ gravities to be fundamental, among other stuff, to recover the correct expression for the Schwarzschild black hole entropy \cite{Saez-ChillonGomez:2020afj}.
 In the same way, such boundary terms, analogs of the GHY term, have been obtained by different approaches \cite{BarberoG:2021cei,Gomez:2021roj}.